deepseek-ai/DeepSeek-V3/README.md

 ## 1. Introduction

-We present DeepSeek-V3, a strong Mixture-of-Experts (MoE) language model with 671B total parameters with 37B activated for each token.
+We present DeepSeek-V3, a strong Mixture-of-Experts (MoE) language model with 671B total parameters, 37B of which are activated for each token.
-To achieve efficient inference and cost-effective training, DeepSeek-V3 adopts Multi-head Latent Attention (MLA) and DeepSeekMoE architectures, which were thoroughly validated in DeepSeek-V2.
+To achieve efficient inference and cost-effective training, DeepSeek-V3 adopts Multi-Head Latent Attention (MLA) and DeepSeekMoE architectures, which were thoroughly validated in DeepSeek-V2.
-Furthermore, DeepSeek-V3 pioneers an auxiliary-loss-free strategy for load balancing and sets a multi-token prediction training objective for stronger performance.
+Furthermore, DeepSeek-V3 introduces an auxiliary loss-free strategy for load balancing and sets a multi-token prediction training objective for stronger performance.
 We pre-train DeepSeek-V3 on 14.8 trillion diverse and high-quality tokens, followed by Supervised Fine-Tuning and Reinforcement Learning stages to fully harness its capabilities.
 Comprehensive evaluations reveal that DeepSeek-V3 outperforms other open-source models and achieves performance comparable to leading closed-source models.
-Despite its excellent performance, DeepSeek-V3 requires only 2.788M H800 GPU hours for its full training.
+Despite its excellent performance, DeepSeek-V3 requires only 2.788M H800 GPU hours to complete training.
 In addition, its training process is remarkably stable.
-Throughout the entire training process, we did not experience any irrecoverable loss spikes or perform any rollbacks.
+Throughout the entire training process, we did not experience any irreversible loss spikes or perform any rollbacks.
 <p align="center">
   <img width="80%" src="figures/benchmark.png">
 </p>